mariolpantunes/pyUTSAlgorithms/README.md

 # UTS (Unevenly Spaced Time Series)

-Unevenly Spaced Time Series: Moving Averages and Other Rolling Operators This repository was a conversion of the code from this [one](https://github.com/andreas50/utsAlgorithms).
+Unevenly Spaced Time Series: Moving Averages and Other Rolling Operators This repository started as a conversion of the code from this [one](https://github.com/andreas50/utsAlgorithms).
+Right now in contains more algorithms that help while dealing with Unevenly Spaced Time Series.

 ## Running unit tests